pubmania/pubmania.github.io/docs/posts/2024-12-10-bluesky-for-comments-on-mkdocs-blog.md

  |-- custom-elements.json
 ```

+### What does this script do?

+1. The function `loadComments` is where bulk of the magic happens.
+2. This function first obtains the URL of the webpage and extracts `pathname` and discards the `#` part.
+3. It then creates an assembled URL which concatenates my blog domain with the pathname.
+4. It then searches on bluesky URL against my DID for the oldest post that has the URL for this blog post on it.
+5. If it finds one, it passes it further to then get the thread and replies etc.
+6. If it does not find any post, it checks if the bsky value from frontmatter is a valid bluesky URL and if so it tries using that to obtain thread.
+7. If neither value was available, it displays `No Comments thread found for this post` under comments section until such time that a post is created on bluesky by the account being used to host comments.

 ### Modify javascript

-Now step 2 of algorithm `Search on bluesky for the oldest post created by the author containing this URL` meant I have done some bit of hardcoding.
+Now, in order to achieve step 2 of algorithm `Search on bluesky for the oldest post created by the author containing this URL` I have done some bit of hardcoding.
 I can do away with it in due course but for the moment, anyone planning to reuse [the code](https://github.com/pubmania/pubmania.github.io/blob/e23e07a787c567c999db2de550be0ac3f43fa4ab/docs/assets/js/src/BlueskyComments.js#L156), must modify it, specifically the highlighted lines below:

 ```javascript linenums="156" hl_lines="9 13" title="/docs/assets/js/src/BlueskyComments.js"
 async #loadComments() {